≡ Menu

 In the grand scheme of things, this is fairly minor, but it seems frustratingly daft of Renogy.
 We’ve got a heap of their gear, and have had no issues at all with it, and in fact are seriously impressed with it overall.

-It’s getting extensively used full time on the road right now, with two 170ah Renogy Lithium Batteries, the Rover 60 MPPT regulator, 50 amp DCDC, two Bluetooth modules, a 2000W and 3000W inverter, 600W of solar and a 500A shunt, and this is really the first gripe (and its a minor one) that I’ve had with Renogy.
+It’s getting extensively used full time on the road right now, with two 170ah Renogy Lithium Batteries, the Rover 60 MPPT regulator, 50 amp DCDC, two Bluetooth modules, a 2000W and 3000W inverter, 600W of caravan solar panels and a 500A shunt, and this is really the first gripe (and its a minor one) that I’ve had with Renogy.

 In fact, we’ve done a post on the Renogy Solar Panel Review which was also very positive.

-Thankfully there seems to be a solution; I was just about ready to give up and leave it as Renogy had it set up.
 Will I regret it?
 Time will tell!
 What do you reckon?
 Hopefully if you’ve been struggling with this you’ll also be able to make your own adjustments!

 Sharing is caring!